The solar industry in Oregon is growing at an astronomical pace. But how can homeowners make sure they’re getting solar from a trustworthy company?

 Things that Help You Spot a Shady Solar Company

-Unsolicited phone calls and door knocking
+Unsolicited phone calls

-With solar booming in Oregon, a reputable company is a busy one.
-While they may put out ads to make sure people in their community know they exist, they’re not going to spend time going from door to door trying to convince people to buy solar from them.
+With solar booming in Oregon, a reputable company is busy.
+While they may put out ads to let people in their community know they exist, they’re not going to call up random people from the white pages to see if they’re interested.

 Pretending to be associated with the utility company